FA: Forced Prompt Learning of Vision-Language Models for Out-of-Distribution Detection: More experimental details of OOD detection with ImageNet-1k.

 \section{More experimental details of OOD detection with ImageNet-1k.}

-Referring to Section \ref{Comparison}, we also conduct the experiments under 4-shot setting on both conventional and challenging ImageNet-1k OOD benchmark.
+Referring to Section \ref{Comparison}, we also conduct experiments under other few-shot settings on both conventional and challenging ImageNet-1k OOD benchmarks.
 As shown in \cref{appendix-tab-conventional} and \cref{appendix-tab-challenging}, our FA achieves superior average performance.